Warming and with rich spices, this Elderberry Tincture will boost your immune system and become a “go-to” in your herbal remedies cabinet.

 - Fill jar with vodka.

 - Place lid on jar and set to steep in a cool dark place for 4-6 weeks, shaking daily.
+Because there are concerns about the potential for toxicity of unripe and/or uncooked elderberries, it maybe advisable to place this jar in a crockpot filled with water set to high heat for 24 hours to mitigate these concerns.

 - Filter off solids and discard.
 Pour the resulting tincture into dropper bottles or combine with honey for syrup.